-In the gapfill exercise below, you can fill in a few missing words (all from the Academic Word List) for vocabulary practice as you read major parts of Kennedy’s speech.
-(There’s a link to the entire speech at the bottom of the page.)
+In the gap-fill exercise below, you can fill in a few missing words (all from the Academic Word List) for vocabulary practice as you read parts of Kennedy’s speech.

-He talks about the idea of avoiding conflict by being so well armed that one’s enemies fear to attack (the idea of deterrence through assured mutual destruction.)
+He talked about the idea of avoiding conflict by being so well armed that one’s enemies fear to attack.
+(This is 'deterrence through assured mutual destruction.')
 “For as I said upon taking the oath of office: ‘Only when our arms are sufficient beyond doubt can we be certain beyond doubt that they will never be employed.’”

-(These are about 1/4 of the AWL word uses in this selection, so you will actually practice many useful words besides those in the drop-down list.)
+(These are about 1/4 of the AWL words used in this selection, so you will actually practice many useful words besides those in the drop-down list.)
 The drop-down menu gives you this list for each gap.

-A word family hint: When filling the gaps, remember that the word’s position in the sentence is an important clue.
+A word family hint: When filling the gaps, remember that the word’s position in the sentence (its part of speech) is an important clue.

 A present tense verb after a singular noun (one person or thing) will end with an ‘s’ (assigns), while a verb after ‘to’ (an infinitive), or after a plural noun, will never end in 's.'

 You will probably need an adjective before a noun.
 Try consistent, economic, inadequate, military (which can also be a noun), sufficient, and unprecedented in this list.

 Notice the way Kennedy repeated key words to "drive home" (emphasize) his points.